beetee17/Yata-Public/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea to improve Yata!
+However, please note that bug reports are the current priority of Yata's development.
 title: "[FEATURE]"
 labels: enhancement
 assignees: ''